gicking/STM8_templates/Projects/General_Examples/README.md

 Timeout_Scheduler:
 ----------
   Arduino-like project with setup() & loop().
 Use several timeouts to execute periodic tasks in loop().
   Functionality:
   - configure 2 (LED-)pins as output
+  - configure timeouts for periodic tasks
   - toggle 2 pins at different intervals